michaelpatrickpurcell/Decibel/README.md

 #### Example
 Suppose that a player is making a (6-1)dB check.
 The player rolls six twenty-sided dice and gets a result of {19, 13, 8, 6, 5, 2}.
-They then discard the die with the greatest value which yields the intermediate result of {13, 8, 6, 5, 2}.
+They then discard the die with the greatest value which yields an intermediate result of {13, 8, 6, 5, 2}.
 The outcome of the first check is 13 - 2 = 11.
-Discarding the two dice used to compute the outcome of the first check yields a result of {8, 6, 5}.
+Discarding the two dice used to compute the outcome of the first check yields an intermediate result of {8, 6, 5}.
 The outcome of the second check is 8 - 5 = 3.